plblum/jivs/README.md

 		Descriptor // contains the configuration
 		```

 	- `InputValueHost` class - For Input values optionally with validators.
-In fact, they have all of the features of NonInputValueHost, just validation capability and know of a second value from the input.
+In fact, they have all of the features of `NonInputValueHost`, just validation capability and know of a second value from the input.

 		Some members of this class are (in addition to the inherited from NonInputValueHost):
 		```